YanivZalach/Vim_Config/README.md

 - Git keybindings and commends easy and fast with vim fugitive.

-NERD Tree Integration 🌲
+Netrw 🌲
-  * Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.
+  * Navigate through your project effortlessly with Netrw, your trusty sidekick for efficient file exploration.

 Vim-airline ✈️
   * a sleek and customizable status bar for Vim, located at the bottom of your editor.